MERGE: Minimal Expression-Replacement GEneralization Test for Natural Language Inference: Methodology

-We will use $W^{d = m}$ to denote a random subset of size $m$ of the suggestion set $W$.
+We will use $R^{d = m}$ to denote a subset of size $m$ of the replacement set $R$.
 We call $d$ a degree of inflation.
-If there are $k$ words shared between $P$ and $H$, and for each word we have a set of suggestions with the inflation degree of $d$, then the total number of generated variants will be $k \times d$.
+If there are $k$ words shared between $p$ and $h$, and for each word we have a set of replacements with the inflation degree of $d$, then the total number of generated variants will be $k \times d$.